Updated: Mar 10

 Stingray skin, also known as shagreen, is the upper portion of certain species of shark and ray used in leathercraft.

-Today, the skins that we buy to make wallets, watch straps, wrapped boxes and small bags, are from farmed stingrays in Asia.
+Today, the skins we buy to make wallets, watch straps, wrapped boxes and small bags, are mostly from farmed stingrays in Asia.
 In particular, Thailand.

 The skin has a fibrous flesh side made up of collagen fibres, much like regular leather, but that’s where the similarities end.

-The surface is made up of small spheres, sometimes called pearls, that are larger in the centre and smaller on the outer edges of the skin.
+The surface is made up of small spheres, sometimes called pearls.
+They are larger in the centre of the skin and smaller on the outer edges.

 The stingray uses this tooth like outer armour as a defence system against attack, which is why the spheres only cover the area of the ray around the vital organs.